Bobby Scott VA-03

 Rep. Bobby Scott, D-VA, speaks in opposition to the Synthetic Drug Control Act of 2011 (HR 1254) by arguing that it is excessive in scope, imposes limits on researchers, and bypasses the existing process of banning substances.
 The legislation passed the next day, December 8, 2011, by 317–98.
 Video: C-SPAN

 Scott is the first African American Representative from Virginia since Reconstruction.
 Also, having a maternal grandfather of Filipino ancestry makes Scott the first American of Filipino descent to serve as a voting member of Congress.
-His congressional district is the only one with a majority black population in Virginia.
+His congressional district is the only one with a plurality black population in Virginia.
 It was created in 1992 and has remained the state’s most Democratic district.[16]

 Scott’s annual Labor Day picnic, usually held at his mother’s residence in Newport News, is a major campaign stop for statewide and federal candidates in Virginia.